Law Mutual (WA) manages claims against a law practice (or practitioners insured) in accordance with its Claims Management Policy.

 - each person employed or engaged, or previously employed or engaged, on a paid or unpaid basis, in connection with the Legal Practice or predecessor of the Legal Practice, including any trainee, volunteer, part-time, seasonal, temporary, or work experience personnel, a practical legal trainee, or legal practitioner performing Restricted Legal Practice for the purpose of attaining Required Experience, but not including a Consultant;

-- the estate or the legal representatives of each person included in paragraphs 1, 2 and 3; and
+- the estate or the legal representatives of each person included in (the above) paragraphs; and

 - each service or administration company or trust connected with the Legal Practice to the extent that its activities are carried out exclusively in connection with the Practice.